zoobiasyyed/c0824-code-solutions/react-props/react-props-and-expressions-quiz-notes.md

 - What are props in React?

-they are objects that pass arguments to react components
+they are objects that pass arguments to react components. can pass anything, suppsed to look

 - How do you declare and access props in a component?

-pass it inside a curly bracket inside a components
+pass it inside a curly bracket inside a components declare a single parameter in the function, and use destructuring to get access to that parameter

 - How do you pass props to a component?

-you would declare it as a parameter, and then pass it inside a curly bracket inside a components
+like an html attribute, with the name u want it to be and make it equal to the prop. ex text = {prop}

 - How do you write JavaScript expressions in JSX?